-After his return to Medina, Imam Zain-ul-Abidin retired into seclusion, leading a life of prayer and painstaking devotion.
-But even in this helpless condition, a strict watch was kept over him by the Syrian ruler, so that even his friends were afraid of meeting him too often, and i f any p o e t dared to s i n g his praises in public, he was promptly punished.
+After his return to Medina, Imam Zain-ul-Abideen retired into seclusion, leading a life of prayer and painstaking devotion.
+But even in this helpless His death. condition, a strict watch was kept over him by the Syrian ruler, so that even his friends were afraid of meeting him too often, and if any poet dared to sing his praises in public, he was promptly punished.
 This is illustrated by the case of the outspoken Farazdaq.

-Some historians relate the event of his second captivity, during the reign of Abdel-Malik ibne-Manvan.
+Some historians relate the event of his second captivity, during the reign of Abdel-Malik ibne-Marwan.
 The Tabe'i, Ibn-e-Shahab az-Zuhri states.
 "He was put in irons and a strict watch was kept over him.
-It was with great difficulty that I obtained permission to visit him, and when I saw him with chains and iron fetters on his hands and feet.
-I began to weep."4 as-Sadiq, "while he fasted by day and prayed all night.
-At the hour of the breaking of the fast, when meat and drink were brought for him, he would say, "My father was killed hungry; my father was killed thirsty." and the food and water was saturated with his tears, so that it had to be brought again and again, till he could eat and drink a little out of it."
+It was with great difficulty that I obtained permission to visit him, and when I saw him with chains and iron fetters on his hands and feet, I began to weep."1 as-Sadiq, "while he fasted by day and prayed all night.
+At the hour of the breaking of the fast, when meat and drink were brought for him, he would say, "My father was killed hungry; my father was killed thirsty." and the food and water was saturated with his tears, so that it had to be brought again and again, till he could cat and drink a little out of it."
 He continued in this condition until he was called to the Mercy of God.
-He died of poison, administered at the instigation of Waleed ibn-e-Abd-el-Malik, in the year 95 A.H., and he was buried in the graveyard of Baqi, at Medina, beside his uncle Imam Hasan.
+He died of poison, administered at the instigation of Waleed ibn-e-Abd-el-Malik, in the year 95 A. H., and he was buried in the graveyard of Baqi, at Medina, beside his uncle Imam Hasan.